Kimball, Nebraska: Geography

 Kimball declares itself as "The High Point of Nebraska!", as the highest point in the state is approximately 33 mi from the city.
 Panorama Point, 5424 ft above sea level, is located at N 41 degrees 00.461 minutes, W 104 degrees 01.883 minutes.
 It is marked by a small monument.
-Kimball itself is not the Nebraska town with the highest elevation: that status belongs to Harrison, at 4876 ft.
+However, Kimball itself is not the Nebraska town with the highest elevation: that status belongs to Harrison, at 4876 ft.